drifter1/compiler/docs/simple-c-language.md

 ### Expressions

-An expression may contain binary operations (arithmetic, logical, equality, relational), unary operations (increment/decrement, logical NOT, unary minus on constants), parenthesised sub‑expressions, variable references, constants, and non-void function calls.
+An expression may contain binary operations (arithmetic, logical, equality, relational), unary operations (increment/decrement, logical NOT, unary plus and minus on constants), parenthesized sub‑expressions, variable references, constants, and non-`void` function calls.
+Furthermore, the elements in an expression must be of compatible data types.

 <details>
     <summary><b>Examples</b></summary>